gleotescu/Parallel-programming-labs/lab1/README.md

 readInitalInventory(products)

 // initialize sync mechanisms
-productsLocks = {} // dictionary with key = product, value = lock, one lock for each sold product for product in products productsLocks[product] = Lock() moneyLock = Lock() billsLock = Lock()
+productsLocks = {} // dictionary with key = product, value = lock, one lock for each product for product in products productsLocks[product] = Lock()

+threadsLocks = {} // dictionary with key = threadId, value = lock, one lock for each thread for threadId in 1:threadsNum: productsLocks[threadId] = Lock()

+moneyLock = Lock()
+billsLock = Lock()

 // define thread function
-function threadFunction()
+function threadFunction(threadId)
 {
+  while (true)
+  {
+    threadsLocks[threadId].lock() // while the main thread will do its job, it will block here

     bill = generateRandomSale()

     for product : bill.products
     {
       lock = productsLocks[product]
       lock.lock()   // get ownership
       registerSell(product)
       lock.unlock() // release ownership
     }

-  billsLock.lock() // this might not be necessary if push_back is an atomic operation bills.push_back(bill) billsLock.unlock()
+    billsLock.lock() // this might not be necessary if push_back is an atomic operation bills.push_back(bill)
+    billsLock.unlock()

     moneyLock.lock() // this might not be necessary if += is an atomic operation money += bill.total
     moneyLock.unlock()

+    threadsLocks[threadId].unlock()
   }
+}

 function mainThreadFunction()
 {
+  while (true)
+  {
+    // wait a while between inventories
+    wait(random(100))

-  // wanna make sure that mainThread will perform its periodical inventory only after each thread cleared its current transaction
+    // wanna make sure that mainThread will perform its periodical inventory only after each thread cleared its current transaction for threadId in 1:threadsNum
+      threadsLocks[threadId].lock()

+    runInventory() // no sync mechanisms required in here; only the main thread will run at this point

+    for threadId in 1:threadsNum
+      threadsLocks[threadId].lock() // set all threads free
+  }
 }

 // create thread pool